 If your angelic sleep-through-the-night-er has suddenly become nocturnal (or your little sleep-thief’s nights are even more disruptive than usual!) they might be teething.
 Teething is renowned for affecting our little ones’ sleep.
 And it makes sense – there’s a lot of new discomfort going on in that poor little mouth.

-One of the most easy-to-spot signs of baby teething is excessive drooling.
-Pop a bib on bub and wipe that face often.
-The excess saliva can cause a rash on little faces, so keep the area dry and apply a barrier cream if necessary.
+One of the easiest-to-spot signs of baby teething is excessive drooling.
+Pop a bib on bub and gently wipe that face often with a soft cloth.
+The excess saliva can cause a rash on your infant’s face, so keep the area dry and apply a barrier cream if necessary.